A student may be excused legally (valid excuse) from school when the absence is for the following reasons:

 Absences for reasons other than the above Excused Absences are considered unexcused for truancy purposes.

-Parents must see the school secretary to sign the student out for the day.
+Parents must see the school office to sign the student out for the day.

 Independent Study contracts are available for absences of five or more days.
 Please contact the office a